pprogrammingg/blockchain-and-security-in-rust/Verifiable_proofs_ZK_MPC_ETC/turnkey_whitepaper.md

-# Key Management Re-Imagined from Frist Principles
+# Key Management Re-Imagined from First Principles

 - Every transaction in Web3 starts and ends with private keys.
 Typically hard to store and manage.